-CISG Holdings Ltd ("CISG") was incorporated in the British Virgin Islands ("BVI") on June 8, 2004.
-CISG undertook a separate restructuring in anticipation of an initial public offering ("IPO") involving CNinsure Inc. (the "Company") that was incorporated in the Cayman Islands on April 10, 2007 as a shell company for listing purpose.
-On July 31, 2007, prior to its IPO, the Company issued 684,210,526 ordinary shares to the existing shareholders of CISG for exchange of their shares of CISG on a 10,000-for-1 basis and thereafter, became the ultimate holding company of CISG.
+CNinsure Inc. (the "Company") was incorporated in the Cayman Islands on April 10, 2007.
 The Company, its subsidiaries and variable interest entities (the "VIEs") are collectively referred to as the "Group".
-The Group is principally engaged in the provision of insurance brokerage and agency services, and insurance claims adjusting services, and services for wealth management products in the People's Republic of China (the "PRC").
+The Group is principally engaged in the provision of insurance brokerage and agency services, and insurance claims adjusting services in the People's Republic of China (the "PRC").